michal-h21/make4ht/README.md

 sectionid

 :  create `id` attribute for HTML sectioning elements derived from the section title.
+It also updates links to these sections.
+Use the `notoc` command line option to prevent that.

 t4htlinks